for People Story

-As he inquired about their situation, he learned that these children, under the age of five, have twice the mortality rate of those in the rest of India.
-Often, there is so little food in the village that the adults become sick and cannot work.
-No work means no food.
-It is a setup for a cycle of poverty with no end.
+As he inquired about their situation, he learned that some were so destitute that they resorted to scavenging food scraps from rat’s nests.
+These local children had twice the mortality rate of those in the rest of India.
+Often, there was so little clean water or food available that the adults became sick and couldn’t work.
+No work meant no food.
+It was a setup for a cycle of poverty with no end.

-- Provide daily nutritious, hot meals in the local cuisine for children & infirm adults
+- Provide clean water and daily nutritious, hot meals in the local cuisine for children & infirm adults

 - Include hygiene education to help stem the spread of disease

 - Hire local villagers to help run the facility